Veykril/tlborm/README.md

 [View the rendered version](https://veykril.github.io/tlborm/).

-This book is an attempt to distil the Rust community's collective knowledge of Rust macros, `Macros by Example` to be precise.
+This book is an attempt to distill the Rust community's collective knowledge of Rust macros, `Macros by Example` to be precise.
 As such, both additions (in the form of pull requests) and requests (in the form of issues) are welcome.
 The [original Little Book of Rust Macros](https://github.com/DanielKeep/tlborm) has helped me immensely with understanding ***Macros by Example*** style macros while I was still learning the language.
 Unfortunately, the author of the book has since left the project untouched, while the Rust